Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 >
 > Answer:

 Compute engine service is used to create and manage instances and one of the instance is Virtual Machine (VM).
 We created a VM instance with the type of e2-small which is using Intel Broadwell CPU platfrom.
 However, during the training process where we use VertexAI, a new build engine is initialized with "machineType: n1-highmem-2" line. this means we are using a new VM with the 2 vCPUs and 13GB of RAM.
+The reason for not using GPU is due to cost efficiency and permission from google. some powerful tools like Tesla GPU require special permission from google.
+Moreover the group analyze since the model is not changing, meaning no following training as end user feed an image, then CPU would be enough.

 ### Question 19